Precast or poured concrete countertops cost $3,500 on average

 Colored concrete countertops cost $60 to $100 per square foot, depending on the desired color.

-While DIY concrete countertops will cost less to install, hiring a countertop professional for the job is best.
-Pouring and curing concrete requires skill, special equipment, and precision.
+While DIY concrete countertops may cost less to install, they save on labor; however, a skilled countertop professional is still the safer bet.
+Pouring, smoothing, and curing concrete calls for specialized tools and a steady hand.
+Hiring a countertop professional for the job is best.
 Installing concrete countertops requires absolute precision and extensive experience in smoothing and finishing the concrete as it sets.
-If you're not confident in taking on this challenge, it's best to work with a local countertop professional.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.